 Day 1: Sun 4 June - arrival and local birding in the Dark Peak

-We meet at the hotel around lunchtime (or prior if meeting at Sheffield Midland railway station).
+We meet at Sheffield Midland railway station around 2pm, before heading to our accommodation.
 After time to settle in and freshen up, our birding begins at the River Don to look for Dipper and woodland birds such as Green Woodpecker, Blackcap, Nuthatch and Treecreeper, whilst also considering any scarce migrants which may be present locally.

 Day 2: Mon 5 June - Dark Peak moorlands

 Today we focus on upland birds of the open heather moorlands, fields of rush pasture, woodland edge and reservoirs of the Dark Peak region.
 Red Grouse are resident on the heather moorland, with breeding waders on the moors including Golden Plover and Curlew, Snipe and Lapwing in the fields and rush habitat plus Dunlin on the remote high elevation moorland blanket bog.
 Raptors such as Merlin, Hobby and Peregrine are likely, Buzzard and Raven pass overhead and Short-eared Owl is also possible.
 Ring Ouzel breed in some of the local ‘cloughs’ (small valleys incised into the moorland), with Cuckoo, Wheatear, Whinchat, Meadow Pipit and Skylark nearby and Reed Bunting in wetter areas.
 Woodland edge, and areas of clear-fell becoming colonised by young trees are important habitats for Tree Pipit and Willow Warbler, whilst Redstart and Pied Flycatcher can be seen in the woodland and Common Sandpiper, Little Ringed Plover and Oystercatcher along the rocky margins of local upland reservoirs.